jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 Interestingly, a third of participants (34%) prioritize vendor-neutral certifications (up from 29% in 2023), underscoring the value placed on broad, foundational knowledge that transcends specific cloud environments.
 This approach aligns with the philosophy of building a versatile skill set that prepares individuals for a variety of challenges across the varied cloud security landscape.
 Meanwhile, 17% lean towards mostly vendor-specific certifications, which can provide deep, technical understanding of particular cloud services, essential for organizations heavily invested in specific cloud platforms.

 When considering cloud security certification for yourself and/or your team, do you consider mostly vendor specific certifications or vendor neutral certifications?
-*   Mix of both - 49%
+![Chart showing cloud security certification preferences]

-*   Mostly vendor neutral - 34%
+- Mix of both 49%
-*   Mostly vendor specific - 17%
+- Mostly vendor neutral 34%

-*The chart accompanying this text is a pie chart showing the distribution of cloud security certification preferences, with the largest slice representing "Mix of both" at 49%.*
+- Mostly vendor specific 17%

 This preference distribution suggests a strategic emphasis on versatility and depth in cloud security education.
 Embracing both vendor-specific and vendor-neutral certifications can equip professionals with a rich background of knowledge and skills, fostering a robust cybersecurity workforce capable of addressing diverse and evolving threats.